 We're in London.

-Uh Sarah Carter also will be on.
+Sarah Carter also will be on.

-Uh you are phenomenal, all of you will have Trey Gowdy on Hannity tonight.
+All of you will have Trey Gowdy on Hannity tonight.

-We're also expecting big protests in London anti-Trump protests.
+We're also expecting big protests in London, anti-Trump protests.

 We'll have all coverage of that.